Skip to Main Content

 Planning Your Visit

 Chucherias Hondurenas is located at 101 2nd Street, Suite 500 in Holly Hill, Florida 32117, in a commercial building format typical of the city's service corridor.
-Because the venue database does not currently include hours, phone contact, or pricing details, confirming operating days before visiting is the practical first step.
+Confirm operating days before visiting.
 The address is accessible from the main US-1 corridor that runs through Holly Hill and connects to Daytona Beach to the south and Ormond Beach to the north.
 For anyone approaching from outside Volusia County, the 2nd Street address puts the restaurant within a short drive of Interstate 95 via Daytona Beach exits.
 Dress is casual by the nature of the format, and the street food category generally means counter service or simple table service rather than a reservation-dependent format, though confirming that directly before a first visit is advisable given the limited public information currently available.

 Comparable Spots, Quickly